mmurphy/golang-intro/chapter-two.md

 ```

 We will go more into pointers and values in Golang in a future lesson.
 As with most languages, pointers are much cheaper and means anything recieving that
 pointer can change attributes of whatever is stored in the pointer's address.
-With a value your function will get a copy of the value.
-Meaning it can change
+With a value your function will get a copy of the value so it can change
 the attributes of that value within the scope of the function but not outside of that scope.